 What if I need help but don’t want to appoint a representative?

 If you need help with your Medicare but don’t want to appoint a representative, you can get help from a friend or family member.

 Just ensure they have your permission to speak to Medicare on your behalf.
 You can get assistance from your state health insurance assistance program or a Medicare counselor.
 Remember that this limits what they can do for you without garnering approval.

 What are the benefits of appointing a representative?

 There are many benefits of appointing a representative.
 Selecting a representative can make dealing with Medicare much less complicated.

-If you have any queries, your representative can contact Medicare on your behalf.
-Appointing a representative is a great way to ensure that your Medicare needs are taken care of.
+If you have any queries, your representative can contact Medicare.
+Appointing a representative is a great way to ensure that your Medicare needs are handled.
 Having someone you can trust to help you navigate the Medicare system can be extremely helpful.

 We are here to help Medicare beneficiaries from all walks of life understand and explore their options.
 Our licensed agents specialize in Medicare and Medicare options.

-Our agents can provide you with the knowledge and tools to make the best choice for your individual needs.
+Our agents can provide you with the knowledge and tools to choose your needs best.

 Call us today or fill out our online request form to receive the best rates in your area.